simnalamburt/arc311/Lab4/README.md

 	```

-7. Now the table is create, let's create the partiitons.
+7. Now that the table is created, let's create the partiitons.
 Click the `+` to open a new query tab.
 Paste in the following and update`YY/MM/dd` with the proper dates (ex. `2018-11-26`)

 	```sql